Tim Spicer: Sierra Leone Scandal: the arms-to-Africa affair

 Spicer has claimed that he always has called for greater involvement of the British government in the PMC issue.
-In fact, Col. Spicer said that six weeks before the arms-to-Africa affair blew up, Sandline had submitted a paper to the Foreign Office calling for greater regulation, but had not yet received a response.
+In fact, Lt.
+Col. Spicer said that six weeks before the arms-to-Africa affair blew up, Sandline had submitted a paper to the Foreign Office calling for greater regulation, but had not yet received a response.
 At the time, with no government response, Sandline was considering setting up its own oversight committee, including a senior retired general, a lawyer and a representative of the media.

 In late 1999, Spicer left Sandline, which kept operating until 2004.
 The next year, he launched Crisis and Risk Management.
 In 2001, he changed the company's name to Strategic Consulting International and also set up a partner firm specialising in anti-piracy consulting, called Trident Maritime.
 In 2002, Spicer established Aegis Defence Services, which around the beginning of the Iraq War was consulting for the Disney Cruise Line.